Learn from The Woodsheep

 We offer a series of programs, private lessons, and workshops.

-Andrew, Matt, and Melissa offer one-on-one and group lessons on guitar, voice, piano, banjo, mandolin, bass, drums, autoharp, fiddle, ukulele, harmonica, songwriting, home recording, and music theory.
+Andrew offers one-on-one and group lessons on guitar, voice, piano, banjo, mandolin, bass, autoharp, fiddle, ukulele, harmonica, songwriting, home recording, and music theory.
 If you are interested in learning to play an instrument or studying a particular topic, please contact us for a lesson.

 The Woodsheep offer a songwriting workshop.
 This is an hour long course focusing on musical composition, rhythm, and lyrical technique.
 The goal of the class is to highlight the unique quality of your personal writing style by reflecting on various techniques and exercises.
 The class can be tailored to a multitude of age groups and experience levels.
 Participants of the course will leave with the beginnings of at least one of their own original tunes.
 Extended courses can cover copyright and publishing, recording, and promotion.
 The course can function as a one-time only course, or as a series of classes (similar to the private lessons).
 We do travel to teach the songwriting workshop around the U.S. Inquire about pricing based on location via our contact page.